Frequently Asked Questions

 Q: Do you accept health insurance?

 A: Yes!
-We are contracted with BlueCross BlueShield, Harvard Pilgrim, United Health Care and Tufts Health Plan.
+We are contracted with BlueCross BlueShield, Harvard Pilgrim, United Health Care and Tufts Commercial Health Plan.
 Some out-of-network plans may cover nutrition services.
 However, every plan is different so make sure you review your benefits prior to your first visit (our new client forms contain a script that will walk you through a phone call with your insurance company to determine your benefits).
-If insurance does not cover nutrition counseling, we will provide a fully coded "superbill" for you to submit to your insurance company directly for possible reimbursement.
+If you have a plan that we don’t accept, we will provide a fully coded "superbill" for you to submit to your insurance company directly for possible reimbursement.
+If your plan doesn’t cover nutrition counseling, we have a private pay option.
 Please contact our office directly if you have any questions - we're here to help!